-Individuals may only submit one application to the pilot grant program.
+Individuals may submit one application to the pilot grant program to apply for either a seed grant or developmental grant.
 The application should use current versions of relevant NIH PHS forms and should follow all instructions and guidelines outlined in the Instructions for Submitting CNAP Pilot Grant Proposals.
 The required forms are noted in the Pilot Grant Instructions below and are available from the NIH web site.

-Applicants are encouraged to submit a letter of intent by 5 PM (CST) on Monday May 16, 2022.
+Applicants are encouraged to submit a letter of intent by 5 PM (CST) on Wednesday, February 1, 2023.
 This is highly recommended to ensure that your grant can be reviewed in a timely manner.

-Applications should be submitted by the applicant's research office and are due by 5 PM (CST) on Monday June 13, 2022.
+Applications should be submitted by the applicant's research office and are due by 5 PM (CST) on Wednesday March 1, 2023.

-All submissions should be directed to the CNAP center email address: cnap@ksu.edu.
+Submissions should be directed to the CNAP center email address: cnap@ksu.edu.
 Please direct any inquiries to the CNAP Program Director, Dr. Kimberly Kirkpatrick: kirkpatr@ksu.edu